Visiting Madrid: our favorite things to do

 I got a Central Park vibe from El Retiro park - the combination of interesting structures with offbeat stories and people from all walks of life felt almost like home.
 Do keep an eye on your wallet and valuables here, though, as opportunists know the area draws tourists.

-Take a Tapas food tour in Madrid
+We enjoyed our tapas food tour in Madrid

 “You went to Spain?
 Did you have tapas?”
 (The first question everyone asks when you tell them you just came back from Spain.)

-I have to admit while preparing for this trip, I was a little suspect of the culture of “tapas”; specifically, whether it was really as much of a thing as travel bloggers want you to believe.
 Just like in Italy, where we found “aperitivo” wasn’t as big a cultural ritual as what we’d read - it’s pretty much just grabbing drinks and appys after work - I was wondering if “tapas” was just another one of those words that sounds continental and fun to the American ear, but really isn’t a big deal once you get to Spain.

 Madrid tapas tour